GetThru/skynet-test/README.md

 3. Create a branch other than master that will contain your work.
 4. Do the work described in "The Exercise" section.
 5. Make a pull request of your working branch to master.
 Write a description of your design choices, thoughts, setbacks, etc. in the PR description (template provided).
-6. Email a link to the PR back to us and we'll review it.
+6. Add your interviewers to the PR and send your recruiter a link to the PR and we'll review it.
+Once we receive it, we will send you a link to set up your interview.

 ### Regarding Time

 This is supposed to test your skills, not take up all of your free time.
-If you find yourself spending more than 3-4 hours on it, use your best judgement to find a stopping point and write a short description of what the challenges were.
+If you find yourself spending more than 3-4 hours on it and try to get it done and sent back within 3 days, use your best judgement to find a stopping point and write a short description of what the challenges were.

 Prioritize the server part of the exercise if you're short on time.
+Contact your recruiter or tech@getthru.io if you have any questions.

 ## The Exercise